arjunaggarwal99/Shiny_App_India_Census/README.md

 ## Project Setup
 > Successfully created git repository and added all group members to the repo.
 >
-> We are using well formatted git markdown throughout this document
+> We are using well formatted git markdown throughout this document.

 ## Domain of Interest
 **1. Why are you interested in this field/domain?**